cap-tee/cheri-docs/morello-getting-started.md

 # Morello Getting Started Guide
 This Document provides an overview of Cheri with the Morello Platform and links to other documents in this repository.
+This is a work in progress, and new content will be added on a continuous basis throughout the project.
+The examples documented here are intended for research purposes associated with the Morello Platform.

 ## Morello Platform
 ### Morello Platform Overview